joliver/docpile-gui/README.md

 This runs the app locally on a development server with live reloading.
 To generate a production build use `npm run build`.

-#### _Currently in progress: building out and testing API integration and displaying individual elements data._
+#### _Currently in progress: building out forms and submission and displaying individual elements data._